Gamersxp6248/tfa_scp5k_weapons/README.md

 # tfa_scp5k_weapons
+The description as written by Craft_Pig as of 2023:

 A GMod addon that includes SCP: 5K weapons, ported to the TFA Base

 Refer to the releases page for builds that have been published on the workshop